trytouca/trytouca/sdk/cpp/docs/Build.md

 # Build Instructions

-This document provides instructions for building Weasel client-side components from source code.
-These components include the Weasel Client Library for C++, Weasel Test Framework for C++, and Weasel Utility Command Line Tool.
+This document provides instructions for building Weasel Client Library for C++ and its side components.

 **Note**: To use Weasel as a dependency in your project, you do not need to follow these instructions.
 Follow our *Integration* document to learn how to